For you Apple Watch and iPhone owners, whatever you do, they have messed up.

 We are foolish.

-We can't allow these people at this point.
+We can't allow these people.

-We cannot allow these people to come in.
+At this point, we cannot allow these people to come in.

-Right now, I again, folks, in case nobody's noticing, let me point out to you where ISIS hit today.
+Right now, again, folks, in case nobody's noticing, let me point out to you where ISIS hit today.

 This is not Syria.